HackerManMarlin/breach-dash/README.md

 - Add more portals by updating `scrapers/config.yaml`
 - Modify the dashboard in `dashboard/index.html`
-- Enhance with Edge Functions for AI summaries
+- The Edge Function for AI summaries is already set up
+  - You can modify it in the Supabase dashboard under Edge Functions > enrich
+  - Implement your preferred AI integration (e.g., OpenAI, Claude) in the Edge Function

 ## Cost